 The pinch the e-collar delivers teaches the dog to avoid snakes; the dog thinks that the snake caused the discomfort.
 We want the dog to decide for itself to leave snakes alone – not to avoid snakes because you want it to, but because it wants to.

 Yes amazingly well for most dogs, especially after an annual refresher.
 Aversion training has been used in WA and NZ (for kiwi avoidance) and USA for years.

 The snakes are safely controlled, the loose snakes are non venomous and the dangerous ones are enclosed.
 Your pet is safe at all stages of training.

-Most dogs can be trained in 15-20 minutes.
+Most bookings take around 30 minutes.
 It’s not the duration that is important but the recognition time it takes any dog to work out that proximity to snakes is unpleasant and to be avoided.
 Ideally it’s quick and reinforced annually for 3-4 years.

 $195 inc GST per dog ($85 inc GST per refresher).
 Discounts and “pack rates” available for 2 or more dogs.